-(a) Interim Payment
+Interim Payment (a)

-- (i) Solicitors are expected to return certified pro forma invoices as soon as the work to which they relate has been completed. - (ii) Interim payments will also be authorised for disbursements exceeding \$100.00 in total; subject to production of the necessary verifications of the claimed expenditure.
+- Solicitors are expected to return certified pro forma invoices as soon as the work to which they (i) relate has been completed. - Interim payments will also be authorised for disbursements exceeding \$100.00 in total; subject (ii) to production of the necessary verifications of the claimed expenditure.